Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 -  ✅ Validation Module: Ensures data integrity and prevents invalid entries:

+## 🗂️ Data Persistence

+The system employs a file-based data storage approach, which is easy to implement and maintain:

+-  clienti.txt — Stores client information.

+-  filme.txt — Contains movie records.

+-  inchirieri.txt — Logs rental transactions.

+This approach provides simplicity and portability, making it ideal for early-stage software development projects.
       -  Validates unique IDs, non-empty fields, and correct date formats.

       -  Prevents the entry of incorrect or corrupt data into the system.